Mook-as/stackato-doc/admin/cluster/cpbm.rst

 Citrix CPBM
 ===========

-The `Citrix Cloud Portal Business Mangaer (CPBM) <http://www.citrix.com/products/cloudportal-business-manager/overview.html>`__ is a portal for provisioning hosted apps, desktops, services and Infrastructure-as-a-Service (IaaS) from the cloud.
+The `Citrix Cloud Portal Business Manager (CPBM) <http://www.citrix.com/products/cloudportal-business-manager/overview.html>`__ is a portal for provisioning hosted apps, desktops, services and Infrastructure-as-a-Service (IaaS) from the cloud.
 With the Stackato Connector, it can provision a Stackato PaaS.

 CPBM Stackato Connector Installation
 ------------------------------------